-Sexy Abs Extreme is an abs workout done on the floor.
+Sexy Abs Extreme is a floor-based ab workout.
 The workout is challenging, with lots of isolation holds.
-Exercises you will be doing include Bicycles, Pilates Pumps, Scissor Kicks, V-sits, Core Rotations and Plank Rotations.
+Exercises you will be doing include Bicycles, Pilates Pumps, Scissor Kicks, V-sits, Core Rotations, and Plank Rotations.

 The first half of Stretch and Flex comprises standing exercises.
 Performed to a Bolero rhythm, the moves in this workout are fluid, and some will require good balance.
 You will also do Yoga, Leg Stretches, Figure 8 moves, Spine Rolls, and Bridge Rolls.